Thabet-Chaaouri/Instruction-Tuning/README.md

   Note that this way, we did not have to do the tokenization (with the truncation & padding) nor preparing the data collators beforehand.
 The SFTTrainer from trl took care of that.
 Checkout this [Colab notebook](https://colab.research.google.com/drive/1KgC3TUBIDBf-tsuLYKiAnUdE2-mOLzZg)

 - [Finetune LLAMA2 using Qlora](https://www.philschmid.de/sagemaker-llama2-qlora)
+  In this blog, LLaMA2 was instruction-tuned (on multi task instructions using dolly 15k dataset) using Qlora to fit training into a T4 tier colab.
+Comparing this experiment to the previous one, additional preprocessing was conducted to pack multiple samples to one sequence of 2048 length to have a more efficient training so that we passed from 15K samples (to train on in the previous experiment) to 1591 sequence to train on.

+  As we did this additional preprocessing,w e had to tokenize our input sequences and as result to use the simple Trainer and not the TRL SFTtrainer.

+  Finally when comparing the two experiments (using 4 accumulation steps and a train batch size of 2) on a T4 free colab GPU: the first experiment would take 330h and the second would take 32h.

 - [Deploying LLama2 on Sagemaker](https://www.philschmid.de/sagemaker-llama-llm)

 -Falcon: